NISH-Original/Eclipse_CPSC_427/README.md

 - TODO: add pathfinding information

 #### `[2] Animation: Sprite sheet animation`
-- The player and slime enemies are animated using spritesheets
+- The player, slime enemy, and bonfire sprites are animated using spritesheets

 #### `[3] Assets: New integrated assets`
 - The player model is textured with newly-added spritesheets
 - Sounds (background music and gun noises) have been integrated into the game

 #### `[4] Gameplay: Mesh-based collision detection`
-- Player-to-enemy collisions are mesh-based (player mesh to enemy )
+- Player-to-enemy collisions are mesh-based: the player's mesh is compared with the enemy's circular bounding box to determine if the player should take damage

 #### `[5] Gameplay: Base user tutorial/help`
 - **Interactive tutorial system** that responds to player actions and game state